chalabaj/Snafu/README.md

 ## Status
 The code is in **development** stage with no guarantees of its accuracy, precision or fitness.

-* Energy conservation from tests is about 10^-4 eV - 10^-1 eV between hops  and 10^-5 eV for the regions without hops.
-The WF electronic structure is as the critical point in this context.
-The CASSCF might produce energy jumps in regions with significant structural changes, so one should examine the PES of a given trajectory.
+* Energy conservation from tests is about 10^-4 - 10^-1 eV between hops  and 10^-5 eV for the regions without hops.

 * Velocity adjustment after hops seems to be more stable when the velocities are scaled by the simple factor K = sqrt(1+-dE/Ekin), where dE is difference between potential energies, for which the hop occured, and Ekin is the kinetic energy at the moment of a hop.
 Another option is to apply new forces of the final state after hop, however, this requires extra calculations of the forces and the energy conservation appears to be less stable.

 * Timestep of 4 au appears to be most suitable for hopping algorithm, but that depend on the PES complexity and some testing is always recommended as to minimize the number of hops.
 Timestep between 2-8 au should be sufficient.

 * Hops are only allowed for pot. energy differences with less than 0.5 eV by default.
-Higher energy transitions lead to poor energy conservation.
+Higher energy transitions generally lead to poor energy conservation.

 ## How to run
 1) System requirements:
 The code was tested on Linux/Debian 4.7.2-5 platform and Anaconda 3.6 package.
 MPI parallel environment for TeraChem-1.9 point-to-point communication was tested with mpich-3.1.3 and mpi4py-3.0.0.
 Mpi4py module has to be build with the same mpich as Terachem.

-1) **ABINITIO** folder has to contain one of the script from INTERFACES folder (or you can add your own interface, see below) or a terachem input file.
+1) **ABINITIO** folder has to contain one of the .sh script from INTERFACES folder or a terachem input file (or you can add your own interface, see below) .
-Option **abinitio** in input.in must equal to the name of the interface script (e.g. abinitio = molpro-casscf.sh and file ABINITIO/molpro-casscf.sh must exist).
-Some with terachem input file.
+Option **abinitio** in input.in must equal to the name of the interface script (e.g. abinitio = molpro-casscf.sh).
+Interface file script ABINITIO/molpro-casscf.sh must exist.
+Same apply to terachem input file.
 Currently fully working:
 CASSCF in MOLPRO (2015.1)
 ORCA(4.0.1): tddft -  working
 GAUSSIAN 09: tdddft - working (thresh needs to be set otherwise some tddft vectors might not fully converge and still gaussian exits with 0 - weird)
 BOMD: MP2 in gaussian or MOLPRO
 TERACHEM: works through FMS interface, testing

 TODO: EOM-IP, EOM-EA in QCHEM/ORCA,
+** New abinitio interface **
 It is straight forward to implement a new ab initio interface as the code reads the gradients.dat file at each step.
-This file is created by an interface script after an ab-initio code completes ES calculations and saves the data to gradients.dat file in a running directory.
-The interface script have to export data with the following structure:
+This file is created by an interface script after an ab-initio code completes ES calculations.
+It simply greps energies and gradients to gradients.dat file in a running directory with the following structure:
 energy-gs
 energy-1ex state
 ....